Get us in your inbox

 Advertising

-UPDATE, spring 2023: While you should never skip out on trying the best new restaurants in town, the best buffets in Montreal never go out of style.
-Don’t settle for dried-out dinners and soggy eats from steamtables; you’ll find a wide variety of all-you-can-options here, ranging from the best steakhouses and sushi restaurants to solid bets for brunch and reliable restaurants in Chinatown.
+The best buffets in Montreal never go out of style.
+You’ll find a wide variety of all-you-can-options here, ranging from the best steakhouses and sushi restaurants to solid bets for brunch and cheap eats.
 Each have their own specialty where you can get a serious bang for your buck.
 Read on to find out where you can fill on a decent bill.

 RECOMMENDED: